hbliu98/Generic-Medical-Image-Segmentation/README.md

 - torchio

 ## Usage
-1. Convert data to required format, save into DATA/raw, see convert.py
+1. Run convert.py.
+Convert data to required format, save into DATA/raw
 2. Run preprocess.py.
 The preprocessed data are saved into DATA/preprocessed
-3. Run train.py.
+3. Run train.py

 You can use brats19_toydata for firing the whole framework, enjoy yourself 😊